DevCTx/Model_View_Architectures/3_Model_View/Model_View.md

 # 3. With a Model View

-In this scenario, we introduce views that allow the two programs to share data and logic under different user interfaces in the same program.
+In the previous scenario we introduced the [Model](../2_Model/Model.md).
+Now, we are going to introduce views that allow the two programs to share data and logic under different user interfaces in the same program.

-It's the **third step** of our progression into [Model-View Architectures](../README.md).
+It's the **third step** of our progression into the [Model-View Architectures](../README.md).

 This section explains :